gc625/gc625.github.io/content/notes/papers/PointNet++.md

 - Output: $(N'\times (3+C'))$
 - Method:
 	- for each point $x_j$ in a ball, transform it into a local coordinate frame relative to its centroid $\hat{x}$ $$x^{new}_j = x_j-\hat{x}$$
+	- Then we apply series of FC layers

+# Feature Propogation for Set Segmentation